-Sec.
-8. All milk and cream bought and sold by measure for consumption within this state shall be bought and sold by wine measure, the standard for which shall be two hundred and thirty-one cubic inches to the gallon, and for subdivisions of the gallon, in the same proportion.

-SEC.
-9. All measures, cans or other vessels used in the purchase or sale of milk or cream, (except glass bottles and jars sealed in accordance with the provisions of sections fourteen and fifteen,) shall be tried and proved by the standard mentioned in the preceding section, by the sealer of weights and measures of the city or town in which the person, firm or corporation purchasing or selling such milk or cream resides or has a place of business.
+- Sec.
+14. Standard measure for milk and cream.
+1909, c.
+242, § 1.
+All milk and cream bought and sold by measure for consumption within this state shall be bought and sold by wine measure, the standard for which shall be two hundred and thirty-one cubic inches to the gallon, and for subdivisions of the gallon, in the same proportion. - Sec.
+15. All measures, cans, etc., shall be proved and plainly marked.
+1909, c.
+242, § 2.
+1911, c.
+53. All measures, cans or other vessels used in the purchase or sale of milk or cream, except glass bottles and jars sealed in accordance with the provisions of sections twenty and twenty-one, shall be tried and proved by the standard mentioned in the preceding section, by the sealer of weights and measures of the city or town in which the person, firm or corporation purchasing or selling such milk or cream resides or has a place of business.
 The sealer of weights and measures shall, agreeably to such standard, plainly stamp thereon the quantity which such measures, cans or other vessels hold, together with the year in which such measures, cans or other vessels are sealed.
 Whoever, by himself, clerk, servant or agent, sells by measure any milk or cream by any other than the measure so tried, sealed and marked, shall forfeit for each offense the sum of ten dollars.
 Any measure, can or other vessel used in the purchase or sale of milk or cream, lawfully sealed, as aforesaid, in any city or town within the state shall be deemed to be lawfully sealed under the provisions of this section.